A generalized inner product-based wave scattering from an underwater source in a compressible ocean: Mathematical formulation without static compression

 Here we used the condition on $\Phi$ and $\Psi$ and a combination of (\ref{BVP_time_in}a) and (\ref{BVP_time_in}b) that leads to $\Phi_z=-\frac{c^2}{g}\nabla^2\Phi$.

 We define the Hilbert space to be the space equipped with the inner product

 for $\Phi$, $\Psi\in\mathcal{E}$.
 Self-adjoint operator theory requires an inner product space in which the operator has a symmetry, as we have just shown, and also that the domain of the operator and its adjoint are the same.
-The latter point is rather subtle, but in our case, this will follow when the space is closed.
-It is worth noting that the operator and the Hilbert space are closely related and that when we close the functions, this closure occurs in the norm defined by our inner product.
+The latter point is rather subtle, but in our case, this will follow when the function (or solution) space is closed.
+No formal proof of this is given.
+It is worth noting that the operator and the Hilbert space are closely related and that when we close the function space, this closure occurs in the norm defined by our inner product.
+This function space is also the closure of the eigenfunctions of our operator, which we use to make our numerical calculations.
 In what follows, we use the inner product to calculate all projections, which is critical to the solution we develop.